 Competency would be recorded following the completion of the training program to ensure that the employee has acquired a satisfactory level of knowledge.
-Refresher training is programmed annually.
+Refresher training is programmed annually with records of this being kept in PeopleHub.

 4.10 PREMPTIVE ACION